AIMP3 script: Reports

 Context and operating mode

-The following tables are on line :
+The following tables are online:

 Table |